destinyae/t3rn/README.md

 Creating safe solutions operating and synchronizing multiple blockchains comes with new challenges.

 ### Synchronisation
-Multiple blockchains means that accounts and the storage allocated by them is located on different chains.
+Multiple blockchains means that accounts and the storage allocated by them are located on different chains.
 Without the overarching synchronisation mechanism there is no guarantee that the state of accounts won't change while the interoperable transaction is executed. t3rn offers the interoperable execution protocol performed by Circuit, which manages the multi-chain transactions.

 ### Non-reversible
-Once a transaction is applied on a blockchain it's non-reversible, which constitutes a problem for transactions only considered useful if they succeed on multiple blockchains simultaneously. t3rn introduces multiple phases to execution of interoperable transactions and implements the safety mechanisms which are able to revert the execution on affected chains in case the overall interoperable transaction fails.
+Once a transaction is applied on a blockchain it's non-reversible, which constitutes a problem for transactions only considered useful if they succeed on multiple blockchains simultaneously. t3rn introduces multiple phases to the execution of interoperable transactions and implements the safety mechanisms that can revert the execution on affected chains in case the overall interoperable transaction fails.

 ### Complexity
 Designing interoperable solutions is complex and requires developers and users to operate on multiple blockchains, possibly creating multiple different accounts, acquiring multiple currencies, providing a way for different blockchains to communicate. t3rn brings that complexity down and offers services and packages that facilitate interoperable execution securely.

 ### Repository setup
-Follow the steps below if you're interested building and running the Circuit on your local machine:
+Follow the steps below if you're interested in building and running the Circuit on your local machine:

 ```bash
 git clone https://github.com/t3rn/t3rn